SoSo3j/Computational-Intelligence-Methods/README.md

 # Computational-Intelligence-Methods
 This is the repository to post the work of the computational intelligence methods classtuds

-name: Sotaro Yoshitsugu
+Name: Sotaro Yoshitsugu
-country: Japan
+Country: Japan
 University in Japan: Hosei University